single serve pumpkin cupcake recipe

 This website uses affiliate links, which may earn commission for purchases made at no additional cost to you.

-single serve pumpkin cupcakes with cream cheese frosting
+individual pumpkin cupcake with cream cheese frosting

 And then go put on your coziest flannel and get yourself that PSL.